Grouping of electors

 Grouping of electors is a group of citizens temporarily associated with the goal of presenting a candidature to a particular election.
 It is a format that a candidature can use to participate in a given election not having a political party.

 Germany

-In Germany, a voters' association or voter group, is the most common from of electoral groupings on the municipal level.
+In Germany, a voters' association or voter group is the most common form of electoral grouping on the municipal level.
 They are variously called Wählergruppe, Wählergemeinschaft, Wählervereinigung or Wählerinitiative.
 Common universal names for them include Unabhängige Wählergemeinschaft (UWG), Unabhängige Wähler-Vereinigung (UWV) or Freie Wählergemeinschaft (FWG).
 Multiple political parties in Germany, such as Alliance 90/The Greens or the Free Voters, trace their origins back to multiple localized voter groups.

 For the elections to the European Parliament, non-political party participants are called sonstige politische Vereinigung (other political associations), abbreviated as SPV; an example of this includes the Last Generation which participated in the 2024 European Parliament election as Shaking up Parliament – Voice of the Last Generation.